 The OE part number is 41080c7126

 So depending on many variables (weight of vehicle, utility or wagon, weight distribution etc) you may need to play with the brake bias or worst case add a proportioning valve into the system.
-In most cases, you can play with the load sensing proportioning valve which is at the rear of the vehicle.
+In most cases, you can play with the load sensing proportioning valve (for vehicles that have one) which is at the rear of the vehicle.
 By lowering the arm down, that gives less pressure.

 We are solely the supplier of goods.
 These are intended for 'off-road' use.
 We take no responsibility for any faults to do with installation of the product or any on-road legalities.
 Please take your car to a licensed mechanic if you do not know what you're doing or are not comfortable with undertaking this job.